 The Sweeney Graduate Intern will have the opportunity to:

-The Sweeney Graduate Intern will be based at the National Academy of Social Insurance, 1776 Massachusetts Avenue, Suite 400, Washington, DC 20036.
+The Sweeney Graduate Intern will be based at the National Academy of Social Insurance, 1200 New Hampshire Avenue, NW, Suite 830, Washington, DC 20036

 NASI, as a nonprofit, nonpartisan organization devoted to furthering knowledge and understanding of social insurance programs, is uniquely qualified to provide students with challenging internship opportunities.
 NASI’s members, recognized experts in social insurance and health policy, offer the interns access to information and experiences found nowhere else.
 This is a nationally-competitive program with only one placement made each year.
 Academic credit may be arranged through the intern’s college or university.
 International Students with valid student visas can be placed with non-governmental organizations, if placement projects match their skills and interests.